CosmWasm/mesh-security-hackathon/docs/ibc/Overview.md

 Establish a channel (allow list):

-1. Admin deploys _Receiver_ on Consumer side.
+2. Admin deploys _Converter_ and _Virtual Staking_ on Consumer side, both referencing each other.
-2. Admin deploys _External Staker_ on Provider side, registering (connection, port) from _Receiver_ contract from (1)
+3. Admin deploys _External Staker_ on Provider side, registering `(connection, port)` from _Converter_ contract from (1)
-3. Admin updates _Receiver_ (1) with the (connection, port) from (2)
+4. Admin updates _Converter_ (1) to allow the `(connection, port)` from (2)
-4. Anyone establishes a new channel between _Receiver_ and _External Staker_.
-They ensure the other side matches the whitelist.
+5. Anyone establishes a new channel between _Converter_ and _External Staker_.
+Both contracts ensure the other side matches the stored `(connection, port)` and refused the channel otherwise.
-5. Neither contract accept any more channels.
-They only accept one channel and only what matches the allow list.
+6. Neither contract accept any more channels.
+They only accept one channel and only what matches their config.

 Now that we have a channel and know which contract is talking to whom, we need to authorize them:

 1. Admin removes their admin rights on both contracts (or passes to chain governance)
-2. Due Dilligence performed on configuration of both contracts and the channel
+2. Due diligence performed on configuration of both contracts and the channel
-3. Consumer chain governance votes to authorize this _Receiver_ on the _Meta-Staking_ module.
+3. Consumer chain governance votes to authorize this _Virtual Staking_ contract to have special privileges on the staking system (see [Virtual Staking](../consumer/VirtualStaking.md)).
-Also defining how much stake they can possibly issue and other trust configurations.
-4. Authorization on the Provider chain [is not required](https://github.com/CosmWasm/mesh-security/blob/begin-architecture/docs/provider/Vault.md#design-decisions), but the default cross-stake application should add the _External Staker_ to the recommended list.
+4. Authorization on the Provider chain [is not required](https://github.com/CosmWasm/mesh-security/blob/begin-architecture/docs/provider/Vault.md#design-decisions), but the default cross-stake frontend application should add the _External Staker_ to the recommended list.

 Once this has been completed, everything is set up and the token holders on the provider side can now safely cross-stake on the consumer side with one click.

 Note that the majority of the setup is permissionless.
-And it just requires one governance vote on the consumer side to authorize that connection to stake virtual tokens, which is essential for any security guarantees.
+And it just requires one governance vote on the consumer side to authorize ability to stake virtual tokens, which is essential for any security guarantees.
 No forks, no complicated processes... just one proposal.

 ## Protocol design